nasa-petal/bidara-deep-chat/README.md

 ### Nice to haves

-- after you select a chat on mobile, close the sidebar.
-- have sidebar opened by default on larger screen sizes.
 - save chat logs.
 - ability rate responses and add feedback.
 - ability to send ratings, feedback and chat log to us.